|

 community and a ten bedroom residential centre were too great and too time

-that the physical outer world was restricting their inner journey.
-So in 1997 they sold Chalice Hill House
+the physical outer world was restricting their inner journey.
+So in 1997 David and Ann sold Chalice Hill

-and Ann were inspired to move to British Columbia in Canada, where they now
+House and were inspired to move to British Columbia, in Canada.
+They now live in Penticton on a little farm

-always ready to talk to like-minded people about their spiritual journey and
+they are always ready to meet like-minded people to talk about their

-close the day Centre down.
-Today the Ramala Centre's work is carried out
+Today the Ramala Centre's work is carried out solely through the